Dromediansk/next-notes/README.md

 ## Overview

 This repository represents a full-stack TODO application.
-User can log in securely via Google OAuth 2.0, view, create, and delete notes.
+User can log in securely via Google or Github OAuth, view, create, and delete notes.

 ## Features